Wenzhounese: Tone sandhi

 Although checked (MLM) syllables rarely change in compound words, they can change in phrases: "tall steel case" is underlyingly M.MLM.HM.
 The middle syllable shifts to HM, and sandhi operates on this *HM.HM sequence to produce HM.ML.
 The HM then shifts back, yielding /HM.M.ML/.

 Such behaviour has been used to support arguments that contour tones in languages like Chinese are single units and they are independent of vowels or other segments.

 Grammar

 Morphology

 Wenzhou has a tonal deictic morpheme.
 To convey the sense of "this", the classifier changes its tone to rù (dipping), and a voiced initial consonant is devoiced.
 For example, from /pa˧/ 'group' there is /pa˧˨˧/ 'this group', and from /le˧˩/ 'some (people)' there is /l̥e˧˨˧/ 'these (people)'.

-Syntax

-Like other Chinese dialects, Wenzhou dialect has mainly SVO language structure, but in some situations it can be SOV or OSV.
-SOV is commonly used with verb+suffix, the common suffixes are 过去起落来牢得还.